DucManhPhan/DucManhPhan.github.io/_posts/2018-09-15-How-to-setup-Express-framework.md

 ---
 layout: post
 title: How to setup Express framework.
+bigimg: /img/path.jpg
+tags: [Express framework, node.js]
 ---

 Hi, everyone.
 Today, I will guide you some information about setting Express framework.